Sexual Health Week: Get your RSE in gear

 Condoms!
 Condoms are designed to provide protection from pregnancy as well as sexually transmitted infections.
 They work by preventing sperm from coming into contact with the vagina as well as stopping any sexual fluid from being transferred.

 If you use another method of contraception to prevent pregnancy, we always advise you use condoms alongside that.
-Condoms come in all different shapes and sizes; trim, regular and large.
+Condoms come in all different shapes and sizes; trim, regular, king and super-king.
 There are also condoms that glow in the dark, condoms that delay ejaculation, condoms for intense orgasms and condoms for an ultra-sensitive feeling.
 Read our blog to find out what type of condom is the best one for you...

 How do I catch a Sexually Transmitted Infection?